 Unlike content pages that are focused on giving users the just-right information, your product pages must be skewed towards the way users buy.
 This is a distinct way of searching – and thinking about SEO.

-Both your product and category pages should be optimized for this type of searching.
+Both your product and category pages should be optimized for this type of search.
 Practical phrases that users actually type into Google should be your priority.

 How can you come up with great product-focused keywords?
 Your first step should be to think like a user and focus on the characteristics and target audience of your products.